SankalpTaral/RockPaperScissor--Game/README.md

-# RockPaperScissor-Game
-Built a Rock Paper Scissor Game Purpose of this Project was Mostly Focusing  on JavaScript Logic Part  Strengthing the Basics and Foundataion of it
+# Rock Paper Scissor Game

+A simple rock-paper-scissor game built using HTML, CSS, and JavaScript.

+## Features
+- Interactive gameplay
+- Responsive design
+- Score tracking

+## How to Run
+Just open `index.html` in your browser.